Limits to Extracting Neutron-Star Physics Constraints from NICER Pulse Profiles: Methodology

 \src is the closest pulsar with a known distance of 156.96$\pm$0.11~pc \citep{2024ApJ...971L..18R}.
 It was discovered during the Parkes radio pulsar survey \citep{johnston1993discovery-e63} and as an X-ray source with ROSAT \citep{1993Natur.365..528B}.
 Being the closest, brightest millisecond pulsar with a precise mass measurement (M=1.418$\pm$0.044 M$_{\sun}$, \citealt{2024ApJ...971L..18R}) made \src one of the prime targets for \nicer.

 Its broadband X-ray spectrum has also been studied extensively.
 Using data from ROSAT, \xmm, and \nustar, \cite{2016MNRAS.463.2612G} provided detailed constraints on the number and parameters of the X-ray spectral components.
 They found that the 0.1--20~keV band data are best described with three thermal components and one power-law component, and determined the amount of absorption by the interstellar medium.
-Most importantly, thanks to \nustar observations, they detected pulsed emission from \src with a pulse fraction of 24$\pm$6\% in the 2–20 keV band. \cite{2016MNRAS.463.2612G} also demonstrated that the contribution from the power-law component produces comparable flux to that of the surface emission at energies above 2~keV.
+Most importantly, thanks to \nustar observations, they detected pulsed emission from \src with a pulse fraction of 24$\pm$6\% in the 2–20 keV band. \cite{2016MNRAS.463.2612G} also demonstrated that the contribution from the power-law component produces comparable flux to that of the surface emission at energies above 2~keV, although the exact amount changes depending on the selected model for the thermal emission components.